-Continuing to learn during the summer can help your child retain the school-year progress, improve confidence, and alleviate frustration and stress in September.
+Continuing to learn during the summer can help your child retain the school-year progress, improve confidence, and (hopefully) alleviate frustration and stress in September.

 If your child isn’t overly motivated in school or struggles to focus, this may sound like an impossible feat.
 But learning doesn’t have to mean sitting at a desk completing worksheets.
 Instead, it can be disguised as fun activities that your child may actually (gulp) enjoy!